 Puyehue National Park

-Puyehue National Park boasts 89,000 ha (220,000 acres) of natural thermal springs, volcanoes, and evergreen forests and is located in the southern part of the Andes mountain range.
+Puyehue National Park is in southern Chile's Los Ríos and Los Lagos regions within the province of Osorno.
+It boasts 89,000 ha (220,000 acres) of natural thermal springs, volcanoes, and evergreen forests.
+It is located in the southern part of the Andes mountain range.

-Puyehue National Park is Chile's most popular national park, with approximately 400,000 visitors each year.
-The park includes a hotel with a thermal complex, a lodging house, cabins and campsites.
+Puyehue National Park is Chile's most popular, with approximately 400,000 visitors annually.
+The Park includes a hotel with a thermal complex, a lodging house, cabins, and campsites.

-The park is divided into three main areas:
+The National Park is divided into three main areas:

-The Aguas Calientes area features natural thermal baths and hiking trails.
+Aguas Calientes: features natural thermal baths and hiking trails.

-The Anticura area features the Puyehue volcano, the El Puma lookout point, the Cordón Caulle and hot springs, a volcanic area, and a strawberry field, called the Pampa de Frutilla, the Salto de la Princesa, a waterfall of an inlet of the Golgol river, and an 800-year-old forest of coigüe trees, as well as recreational trails.
+Anticura: features the Puyehue volcano, the El Puma lookout point, the Cordón Caulle and hot springs, a volcanic area, and a strawberry field called the Pampa de Frutilla, the Salto de la Princesa, a waterfall of an inlet of the Golgol river, and an 800-year-old forest of coigüe trees, as well as recreational trails.

-The Antillanca area features Raihuén Crater and Mirador Hill, the Las Gaviotas River (Río Las Gaviotas) as well as the Rupanco Lake (Lago Rupanco).
+Antillanca: features Raihuén Crater and Mirador Hill, the Las Gaviotas River (Río Las Gaviotas), and the Rupanco Lake (Lago Rupanco).
 There is also skiing at the Antillanca ski center, on the slopes of the Casablanca volcano.

-The Golgol River and the Las Gaviotas River are the two main waterways in the park.
-The Chanleufú River also flows through the park.
+The Golgol River and the Las Gaviotas River are the two main waterways in the Park.
+In addition, the Chanleufú River also flows through the Park.

-Two tributaries of the Golgol include Anticura and Pajaritos, which both flow into Lake Puyehue, which is outside the park.
-Five lakes inside the park include Constancia, Gris, Paraíso, Lake Berlin, and part of the Rupanco Lake.
+Two tributaries of the Golgol include Anticura and Pajaritos, which flow into Lake Puyehue outside the Park.
+Five lakes inside the Park include Constancia, Gris, Paraíso, Lake Berlin, and part of the Rupanco Lake.

-At higher altitude there are coigüe woods with tepa (Laureliopsis philippiana) and mañío (Saxegothaea conspicua), which later became the dominant species.
-Pure stands of Nothofagus betuloides and Nothofagus pumilio are found just below the tree line.
+At higher altitudes, there are coigüe woods with tepa (Laureliopsis philippiana) and mañío (Saxegothaea conspicua), which later became the dominant species.
+Pure stands of Nothofagus betuloides and pumilio are found below the tree line.

-Forests of coigües de Magallanes (Nothofagus betuloides), with dense underbrush (Nothofagus pumilio), a species of deciduous leaves that become reddish during Autumn.
+Also found are forests of coigües de Magallanes (Nothofagus betuloides), with dense underbrush (Nothofagus pumilio), a species of deciduous leaves that become reddish during autumn.
 Communities of marshes called "mallines" can be observed, covered with thick moss.

-Other tree species found in the park include (Nothofagus antarctica), a species of law brushwood, and cypress of Guaitecas (Pilgerodendron uviferum).
+Other tree species found here include (Nothofagus antarctica), a species of law brushwood, and cypress of Guaitecas (Pilgerodendron uviferum).

-Mammals in the National Park include the puma, gray fox (pseudalopex griseus), the quique (galictis cuja) or ferret, the coypu (Myocastor coypus), the güiña (Felis guigna) or wild cat and the chingue (Conepatus chinga), skunks and vizcachas.
+Mammals include the puma, gray fox (pseudalopex griseus), the quique (galictis cuja) or ferret, the coypu (Myocastor coypus), the güiña (Felis guigna) or wild cat, the chingue (Conepatus chinga), skunks, and vizcachas.